 Abortifacient: Capable of inducing abortion.

-Analgesic: Numbing or pain relieving.
+Analgesic: Pain relieving.

 Antiangiogenic: Suppresses new blood vessels from forming, which may be useful in preventing tumor growth.
 However, it may also suppress fetal growth, therefore, should be avoided in pregnancy.

 Anthelmintic: Expels parasitic worms from the body by either stunning or killing them.
 They may also be called vermifuges (stunning) or vermicides (killing).